autorope/donkeydocs/docs/guide/build_hardware.md

 ## Choosing a Car

 There are two main options for cars.
-One is the WL Toys brand and the second is the exceed brand.
+If you want a pre-assembled car, I would recommend the [Waveshare Piracer Pro](https://amzn.to/3BTKtxV), just buy this and a Raspberry Pi 4 (NOT a Raspberry Pi 5) and you will be mosty ready to go.
+If you want to build a car follow these instructions below.

+To build a car, you first need to choose a car.
+A donkey car can be made out of almost any RC car, however if you want to follow an easy path buy either the WL Toys car listed below or the Exceed one.

 *NOTE: only the WL Toys 144010 and HSP-94186 are readily avilable rignt now*

 The [WL Toys 144010](https://amzn.to/3yCVyBI) is probably the easiest car to get right now.
 It has a brushless motor, which makes it fast, but takes some getting used to for beginners.
 There are brushed motor versions of theis car the 144011 and 144001 but both require the user to replace both the steering servo and ESC.
 Only do this if you are familiar with RC or enjoy tinkering.
 [Here is a short video](https://www.youtube.com/watch?v=4LKDjoTKlaE) explaining how to assemble the car.
-You can find the adapters in [Thingiverse](https://www.thingiverse.com/thing:2566276) or if you would like to buy them you can do so one the [donkey car store](https://donkeycar-701334.square.site)
+You can find the adapters in [Thingiverse](https://www.thingiverse.com/thing:2566276) and print them yourself or go to a 3rd party printing service.

 The alterate car, which often has slighly less availability is the HSP 94186 and the "Exceed" brand cars.
 There are 5 supported cars, all are very similar and should be considered equivalent.
 Note, often some of these are out of stock, so go through the links to find one that is in stock.
 If they are out of stock on Amazon, you can find the cars at the [Exceed Website](https://www.nitrorcx.com/1rcelca.html).
 The HSP-94186 is identical to the Exceed Magnet 1/16 Truck; it can be found on AliExpress but takes about a month to get to the US, there are local options that charge a premium.